gitagogaming/TouchPortal-Windows-MediaMixer/README.md

 - Volume Mixer: APP Volume slider
     - when button type is slider, you have ability to change selected app volume using slider also includes Current app (controls volume on whatever is on focus) and control master volume too!
+- Volume Mixer: Default Audio Device Slider
+    - Adjust the volume of your default input/output devices using sliders.

 # Versioning